Trouble Shooter

 Developer: Vik Tokai Publisher: Vik Tokai Released: 1991 Genre: Shooter

 I really miss publishers like Vic Tokai.
-Like a Jaleco or Kemco they never had that breakout hit that gamers would associate with their name.
+Like a Jaleco or Kemco they never had that breakout hit that gamers associate with their name.
 Everyone reveres the bigger publishers like Capcom, Konami, and Square, and rightfully so.
 But the smaller guys were the ones more likely to publish lesser known but still great titles.
 How else would we have received gems like Conquest of the Crystal Palace or the Guardian Legend?
 Trouble Shooter arrived with little fanfare in a crowded shooter market.
 But this underrated beauty is far better than the majority of its contemporaries.
-This is probably the best $10-20 you’ll spend on an undiscovered classic.
+This is probably the best $10-20 you will spend on an undiscovered classic.

 Mercenaries Crystal and Madison are hired to rescue a kidnapped prince from Blackball and his lackeys.
 The story and aesthetic is anime to a tee.
 It’s doubly interesting as Trouble Shooter hit America first.
-The story doesn’t take itself seriously and is actually pretty funny in spots.
+The story does not take itself seriously and is actually pretty funny in spots.
 Try as he might villain Blackball is not taken seriously.
 Once you see his minions it is easy to see why.
 There’s also some fourth wall breaking as well.
 It’s not hard to see the game’s influences as even its creators acknowledge them.
 Both Madison and Crystal resemble the Dirty Pair and in fact I thought this might be an official title.
 That makes the game’s box art even more of a travesty.

 Trouble Shooter flew under the radar and, uh, you can guess why.
-I can’t be polite about this; that box art is fucking terrible.
+I cannot be polite about this; that box art is a fucking tragedy.
 Not that the original Japanese release was any great shakes but this abomination completely misses the plot.
 Instead of a wild anime adventure starring cute teen girls we have middle age women who look like they are about to fight traffic.
 This ranks up there with Mobile Light Force and Valis III as one of the worst box arts of all time.

-The game isn’t big on power-ups as both characters are pretty strong on their own.
+The game is not big on power-ups as both characters are pretty strong on their own.
 Prior to each level you can choose from four special weapons with varying effects.
 Some of these like the blizzard are almost indispensable.
 The Tidal Wave in particular is pretty devastating against bosses as well.
 Rather than putting a hard cap on their use special weapons have a meter.
 The meter constantly recharges very fast, allowing multiple uses per stage.

 In a pretty unique idea for its time you control both Madison and Crystal simultaneously.
 While you directly control Madison Crystal is always on her tail.
 You can either have her cover your back or provide additional focused fire.
 You can also reposition her slightly depending on your movements.
 This works out great since you only take damage if Madison is hit.
 If you make it deep enough you even get to control three characters at once!